dicer2000/CS4760_Monitor/README.md

 Well, the biggest day-one issue was getting a static library to work with make and the main application.
 It turns out it's pretty easy... just a small learning curve to some of this other stuff.

+Monitors are now the big question of the day.
+I'm reviewing the lecture and also some online resources.
+My question is should it be implemented all within the monitor?
+Or maybe it should be partially in the monitor and then also in the consumer.
+Or maybe the consumer calls the monitor to lock?
+I'm not sure how it works together.

 ## Work Log

 - 2/25/2021 - Created project, Makefile, this readme file and got it all to compile; Built the static monitor library and got it to compile and work with make.
+- 2/26/2021 - Researched monitors; Started working up how it will integrated
+- 2/27/2021 - Added monitors and shared memory

 *©2021 Brett W. Huffman*